 What are distributive adjectives?
-They are: each, every, either and neither.
+They are each, every, either and neither.
 We use distributive adjectives to refer to singular nouns that usually include a collective group or more than one person.
+Let’s take a closer look at some examples.

 - I want each person to do their job correctly.